 Test grades: Course faculty will post grades on the learning management system.
 Prior to posting test grades, the course faculty will review all scores for accuracy and make necessary revisions.
-Once a student receives a test grade, the student has two calendar weeks (10 working days) to review tests or to request that the faculty review the test items for scoring or accuracy.
+Once a student receives a test grade, the student has 10 college in session days to review tests or to request that the faculty review the test items for scoring or accuracy.
 After two weeks, the test grade is final.
-Faculty may not be able to review tests and exams with individual students after two weeks of notification of the test (or course) grade.
+Faculty may not be able to review tests and exams with individual students after 10 college in session days of notification of the test (or course) grade.
 Faculty will not give test scores or grades over the telephone or email.